 "We are hunting moving prey," I answered.
 "Anything noteworthy on the field?"

 "They call themselves mercenaries.
 I call them worthless di'kute who wet themselves due to fear while expecting to be bitten by their own shadow.
-Initially there were eight," he stressed – clearly more frustrated due to the incompetence of the group than moved by the fact that they had lost a couple of men on the way.
+Initially, there were eight," the Mandalorian stressed – clearly more frustrated due to the incompetence of the group than moved by the fact that they had lost a couple of men on the way.

-"I slayed one of them with my own hands after the bastard got bitten by a mutant."
+"I slew one of them with my own hands after the bastard got bitten by a mutant."

 "Thank you, Mando'ad," I said, offering him a short nod.

 He replied with a similar wordless gesture, shouldered his rifle and strode after the group, catching them within a few seconds.
-Our direction was exactly opposite.
+Our direction was precisely opposite.
 The bait had been set, if I could call it so.
-There was a lot of work ahead and even more uncertainties to be overcome in order to see things proceed to the favorable direction, to witness this encounter turn out anything even mildly resembling useful.
+There was a lot of work ahead and even more uncertainties to be overcome to see things proceed in the favorable direction, to witness this encounter turn out anything even mildly resembling useful.